COLCHESTER TREASURE HUNTING HOLIDAYS IN ENGLAND

 4. Record all important items with grid references

-5. Register all finds with the National databases such as the Celtic Coin Register and Fitzmuseum
+5. Register important finds with the National PAS databases such as the Celtic Coin Register and Fitzmuseum

 6. Publish via the web site all finds made with full visibility to museums and landowners